‘Credit Card Offers’ updated for September 2014 – summary of top deals

-I have updated the ‘Credit Cards Update‘ page at the top of the screen for September.
+I have updated the ‘Credit Card Offers‘ page at the top of the page for September.

 There is a sense of deja vu in the market (again) with the current special offers being focussed on the British Airways and Virgin Atlantic cards.
 American Express Preferred Rewards Gold remains, in my view, the best all-round offer on the market.